Dance Academy: Plot

-Despite a happy reunion with Kat on the set of her TV show, things go south after Tara runs into Ollie, a former 3rd year (when she was in 2nd year) who tells her to pull all the favours she has now before the city crushes her dreams like they have Ollie’s whose own dreams of “making it” as a dancer remain unrealised despite his best efforts and a string of unsuccessful auditions.
-Kat and Tara also have a falling out when Tara expresses her concerns about Kat’s apathy towards her own success and current boyfriend who she openly mocks.
-Tara leaves Kat’s penthouse and stays with Ms Raine and her partner Marcus at their ranch in Austin where Ben is also staying.
+Tara and Kat have a happy reunion at first, but they have a falling out when Tara expresses concerns about Kat's lifestyle and mocks her current boyfriend.
+Tara also runs into another former Academy classmate, Ollie, who has been auditioning unsuccessfully for a long time and shows her the rigors of trying to "make it" as a dancer.

-There she discovers that despite his happy go-lucky social media presence, Ben is hiding a secret.
-His leukemia has returned and he is undergoing recovery from the chemotherapy with strict instructions to avoid dancing even though this is the only thing that makes him feel like this.
-In defiance, Ben and Tara secretly rehearse a symbolic dance for the upcoming Fringe Festival which they enter as contemporary choreographers under the amalgamation “Benstara”.
+Tara leaves New York to stay with Ms Raine and her husband Marcus at their ranch in Austin.
+She hopes for an audition at Marcus' Austin Ballet, but Ms Raine pushes her to reevaluate her goals.
+Ben is also staying at the ranch, and Tara learns that his leukemia has returned.
+He is under strict instructions to avoid exertion, although he longs to dance.
+In defiance, Ben and Tara secretly create a contemporary dance on the theme of "Orpheus and Persephone" for the upcoming Fringe Festival, and they enter the festival as choreographers under the amalgamation "Benstara".

-After being accepted into the festival, Tara again encounters Moira who, after seeing her beautiful rendition of Orpheous in the Underworld, offers her a place in Corp of the Sydney Ballet Company as another dancer has pulled out due to injuries.
-Having achieved her dream, Tara finds life in the corp demanding and unfulfilling.
-She ultimately leaves a performance after receiving a call from a distraught Ollie, who has replaced Tara’s role in “Benstara” and as Ben’s carer, that Ben has collapsed and is in hospital.
+After successfully performing in the festival, Tara again encounters Madeline who has brought the company on tour to New York.
+After seeing Tara dance, Madeline offers her a place in the corps de ballet as another dancer has pulled out due to injuries.
+Having achieved her dream, Tara finds life in the corps demanding and unfulfilling.
+She ultimately leaves a performance after receiving a call from a distraught Ollie, who has replaced Tara as dancer in "Benstara" and as Ben's carer, telling her that Ben has collapsed and is in hospital.

-Realising that there is more to life than dance, Tara resigns from the company and reunites with Kat and Christian who has flown in from Australia to tell her that he misses her.
-Inspired by Tara’s rebellion, Abigail takes Tara’s original place in the fringe performance despite her active contract with the Sydney Ballet Company whilst Tara and Christian watch from the wings.
+Tara resigns from the company and reunites with Kat and Christian, who has flown in from Australia to tell her that he misses her.
+Inspired by Tara's rebellion, Abigail takes Tara's original place in the fringe performance despite her active contract with the National Ballet Company whilst Tara and Christian watch from the wings.

-Back in Sydney, the friends watch and participate in a high-energy performance by Christian’s dance students at the Samuel Lieberman Centre.
-Having realised her new ambition to become a choreographer, Tara maps out her plans for her next routine in the journal she receives from Christian confidently predicting, “this next part is going to be amazing”, presumably referring not only to the dance but their future together.
+Back in Sydney, the friends watch and participate in a high-energy performance by Christian's dance students at the Samuel Lieberman Centre.
+Having realised her new ambition to become a choreographer, Tara maps out her plans for her next piece in the journal she receives from Christian, confidently predicting, "this next part is going to be amazing", presumably referring not only to the dance but their future together.